2 Chronicles 34:20

 and commanded Hilkiah, Ahikam son of Shaphan, Abdon son of Micah, Shaphan the scribe, and Asaiah the servant of the king:

-Hilkiah was the high priest during King Josiah's reign.
-His name in Hebrew, חִלְקִיָּהוּ (Chilqiyahu), means "my portion is Yahweh," signifying a life dedicated to God.
-Hilkiah's role was crucial in the religious reforms initiated by Josiah, as he was responsible for the spiritual oversight of the nation.
-His discovery of the Book of the Law in the temple was a pivotal moment in Judah's history, leading to a national revival.
+Hilkiah was the high priest during the reign of King Josiah.
+His role was crucial in the religious reforms that Josiah implemented.
+The discovery of the Book of the Law in the temple by Hilkiah was a pivotal moment in Judah's history, leading to a national revival.
+This highlights the importance of spiritual leadership and the rediscovery of God's Word in bringing about reform and renewal.

 Ahikam son of Shaphan